-- Place the jar on your counter top, in your bar, or in the pantry.
-We usually place ours up on the very top self of our pantry to keep any neighbor kids from deciding they need to pour themselves a big glass of "fruit juice."
+- Place the jar on your countertop, in your bar, or in the pantry.
+We usually place ours up on the very top shelf of our pantry to keep any neighbor kids from deciding they need to pour themselves a big glass of "fruit juice."
 There is no need to refrigerate it because the alcohol in the vodka will preserve the pineapple, keeping it from spoiling or getting moldy.

 - Allow it to sit for two weeks.
 If you like, taste the vodka periodically.
 You may be pleased with the taste before the full two weeks have passed.
 We have used some of ours for cocktails as soon as in nine days.

 - After the two weeks (or however long you let it marinate) have passed, place a funnel in the opening of the original vodka bottle, then place a piece of cheesecloth into the funnel.
 Use the dispenser to pour as much of the vodka as possible through the cheesecloth and into the bottle.
 If you wet the cheesecloth with a little vodka, the weight will help the cheesecloth stay down in the funnel better, which will prevent both a mess and wasted vodka.

 - After you've drained all the vodka you can through the spigot, you may find that you have some left in the bottom of the jar.
 To get this out, we have found that it is easiest to pour the remaining contents of the jar into a bowl and pour what's in the bowl into the bottle.

 - When all you have left in the bowl is vodka-soaked pineapple chunks, place the pineapple pieces on the cheesecloth, wrap them up tightly in it, and squeeze any remaining liquid into the now-empty bowl.